1996 Indianapolis 500: First half

-Just before the caution, Tony Stewart's engine developed boost pressure problems; a suspected pop-off valve issue was feared as the detonant by his engineers.
+Just before the caution, Tony Stewart's engine developed boost pressure problems, with a suspected pop-off valve issue being feared by his engineers.
 Stewart, however, went after Buddy Lazier in a close pursuit when the race resumed.
 On Lap 81, his engine let go, pitting a lap later to retire from the race.
 Stewart blamed his blow-up on the unpopular pop-off valves delivered by USAC, which he described as "junk" and "garbage".
 Despite his early exit from the race, he would be recognized as the Rookie of the Year.
 Just behind him, Eddie Cheever made a pit stop, only to spin in front of Stewart's car when he left his box.

-Arie Luyendyk caught up with Buddy Lazier and both drivers engaged in close pursuit until the caution came out on Lap 94, because of Brad Murphey suffering a crash in Turn 2.
-The leaders headed to the pits, and Luyendyk was on his way to beat Lazier, but he stalled the car.
-After it was refired, Luyendyk managed to enter the warm-up lane a few inches in front of Eliseo Salazar, who was on his right side.
+Arie Luyendyk caught up with Buddy Lazier and both drivers engaged in close pursuit until the caution came out on Lap 94, when Brad Murphey crashed in Turn 2.
+The leaders headed to the pits, where Luyendyk was on his way to beat Lazier, but he stalled the car.
+After it was refired, Luyendyk managed to rejoin the warm-up lane a few inches in front of Eliseo Salazar, who was on his right side.
 Suddenly, Salazar turned down on Luyendyk, and the collision sent Salazar into a wild spin through the grass and onto the track itself.
 Luyendyk's machine incurred damages on the nosecone, a broken suspension and broken bodywork.
-After losing five laps on repairs, he later retired from the race with 50 laps to go.
-Salazar's car also suffered heavy damage on its sidepod, but it was repaired, and only lost a couple laps.
+He lost five laps for repairs, and retired later in the race with 50 laps to go.
+Salazar's car also suffered heavy damage on its sidepod, but it was also repaired, and only lost a couple laps.

 With Luyendyk, the lone former winner, out of contention, the race would have a first-time winner for the second year in a row, a first since 1990.